 Why choose UCLA Health for geriatric medicine?

-Through our Division of Geriatrics, we provide exceptional care for seniors.
+Through our Division of Geriatrics, we provide exceptional care for geriatric patients.
 We have achieved national recognition for our excellence — U.S. News & World Report ranks us No. 4 in the country for geriatric care.

 Additional highlights of our program include:

-Comprehensive, holistic approach: We understand that multiple factors affect your well-being, including medical, psychological and social ones.
+Comprehensive, holistic approach: We understand that multiple factors affect your well-being, including medical, psychological, and social ones.
 We aim to manage care with a whole-person approach.
-Through partnerships with community-based organizations, we also can refer you to in-home services, exercise and wellness programs.
+Through partnerships with community-based organizations, we also can refer you to in-home services, and exercise and wellness programs.

 Increased access to care: We offer a range of services in inpatient and outpatient locations.
 Our core sites offer community-based, nursing home and home care programs.
 We have designed all our services to ensure that all patients have easy access to the level and type of care they need.